GenesysDX-Bold360/Html-Chat-Sdk/README.md

 ## Getting Started:
-1) Clone or download the repository
+1) Clone or download this repository and add it to your web site.

 2) Generate an API key from the BoldChat client setup.
 For more information see [BoldChat Help](http://help.boldchat.com/help/current/BoldChat/c_bc_sdk_android_get_sdk.html)

 3) Modify the scripts/bc-config.js file in the HTML SDK.
 Change the sessionApiKey to be the API key you generated in the BoldChat client.

 4) Add 3 javascript tags to your page.
 ```html
 <script type="text/javascript" src="scripts/bc-util.js"></script>
 <script type="text/javascript" src="scripts/bc-config.js"></script>